roeltje788/brum/README.md

 Depending on which arguments are provided (mandatory and optional arguments in step 0), brum will create a report.
 If at least one of the mandatory arguments are missing or named differently, Brum will not create a report!
 Again, the more arguments given the more information Brum will generate.

+**Note:** when the input file contains the tot argument, Brum will sum up and indicate the amount of IPv4 and IPv6 protected domains from the total amount of domains.
+Though keep in mind that if multiple DNS servers are responsible for the same domain (which is almost always the case), then domains will be counted multiple times.
+Use this data with caution!

 #### Why the split?

 Step 1 is network intensive and step 2 is CPU and RAM intensive.